 “One of my favorites is made by Keap,” Strauss wrote in a recent column.
-“This all-in-1 tool helps small businesses all along the sales cycle: from marketing and acquiring new leads to tracking those leads to managing staff to invoicing clients.
+“This all-in-one tool helps small businesses all along the sales cycle: from marketing and acquiring new leads to tracking those leads to managing staff to invoicing clients.
 What’s even better about the Keap CRM (Customer Relationship Management) is that it automates the entire sales process, freeing you up to do other things.
 The software automatically handles follow-up, updates client records, and gets you paid.”

 Keap, founded in 2001 and formerly known as Infusionsoft, recently revealed a new product lineup of CRM and marketing automation software built for small businesses: Keap Grow, Keap Pro and Infusionsoft by Keap.

 Keap’s products are providing critical help to the company’s 250,000 users scattered around the professional services industry from business consultants and interior designers to accountants, lawyers and health and fitness coaches.